11 Top Hikes in Bryce Canyon National Park

 Sunset Point to Sunrise Point

-If you have limited time in the park and only want to do one quick and easy walk, this is the place to do it.
 This paved walking trail, which is part of the Rim Trail, runs along the top of the canyon and looks out over the Bryce Canyon Amphitheater and one of the most impressive vistas in Utah.
+It has very little elevation change.

 Burnt orange and cream banded hoodoos rise up from the floor and walls of the canyon, and in the background rolling hills give way to distant mountains.
 On a clear day, you can see all the way to Navajo Mountain, 80 miles away.

 Looking out from this trail, you can also see sections of the Queen's Garden trail as it snakes along the ridges off to the left, as well as the switchbacks of the Navajo Loop Trail to the right.
-Great photo opportunities present themselves all along this half-mile walk (one mile return trip).
+Great photo opportunities present themselves all along this half-mile walk (one-mile return trip).

 Fairyland Loop